 12. Frizz tamer

-Frizzy hair is caused by heat and humidity.
-It can be climate related or from regular use of blow dryers, hot curlers or flat irons.
+Heat and humidity can cause frizzy hair.
+This can be climate related or from regular use of blow dryers, hot curlers or flat irons.

-Not only doesn’t it look good, it’s also very damaging for your hair as it swells and then shrinks the hairs, which causes breakage.
+Not only does it not look good, it’s also very damaging for your hair as it swells and shrinks the hairs, which causes breakage.